Integration helps 1-800-Flowers better support B2B customers - Learn more in our webinar

-B2B commerce integration, which in simple terms is the process of connecting buyer and supplier systems for seamless transactions, has become vital for companies seeking to streamline purchasing processes and boost revenue through their eCommerce channels.
-When implementing eProcurement integrations, businesses face a crucial decision: whether to develop in-house or outsource to a specialized platform.
-This article examines the four key factors for evaluating the return on investment (ROI) of both options.
+B2B Connected Commerce, which is the process of integrating supplier eCommerce systems with buyer eProcurement solutions, has become vital for companies seeking to streamline purchasing processes and boost revenue through their eCommerce channels.
+When implementing eProcurement integrations, businesses face a crucial decision: whether to develop connections in-house or outsource to a specialized platform.
+This article examines the five key factors for evaluating the return on investment (ROI) of both options.

 Understanding B2B Connected Commerce